Software-Hardware-Systems/autogen/docs/memory.md

 - Incorporates input from diversity specialist for conflict detection/resolution

 ### Work Management

 - Supports asynchronous work with extended conversation pauses
 - High customization allowed for all agent roles
+- Conversation threads serve as the basis for checkpoints and metrics
+- System designed to recover from interruptions and outages

 ### Integration

 - MCP used for all external system integrations
 - Checkpoints and metrics based on conversation threads

 ### Information Management

 - Separates "How to think" (company IP) from "What to think about" (client data)
 - Local-to-cloud context management strategy for data handling

 ## Success Metrics

 - Comparison of AI-generated artifacts with human-generated ones
 - Monitoring approaches that model human organizational monitoring

 ## Future Considerations

 - Multi-tenant infrastructure for supporting multiple users/organizations
 - Enhanced AIGent resources for improved performance and capabilities
 - Backup and conversation persistence strategies